Table of Contents

 What is tuberculosis?

-Tuberculosis (say: too-burr-cue-low-sis), also called TB, is an infection caused by bacteria.
-Tuberculosis usually affects the lungs, but it can spread to the joints, bladder, spine, brain and other parts of the body.
+Tuberculosis, also called TB, is an infection caused by bacteria.
+Tuberculosis usually affects the lungs.
+But it can also affect other parts of the body.
+This could include the joints, bladder, spine, and brain.

 There are 2 types of TB:

 - Latent or Inactive TB: The bacteria are present in your body but are not making you sick or contagious.
 Your immune system is protecting your body from the bacteria.
 You are not able to spread the disease.